uwrit/leaf/docs/admin/concept/README.md

 Under `Name`, fill in `"Demographics"`.
 This will be the text that users see in the Concept tree.

-Go down to `Full Text` and enter `"Have demographics"`.
+Go down to `Full Text` and enter `Have demographics`.
 Users will see this text if dragged over to create a query.
 Why is `Full Text` different than `Name`?
 The intent here is to make the query as descriptive as possible in something approximating an English sentence.

-Lastly, under `SQL` make sure the `Table, View, or Subquery` box shows `dbo.v_person` and the  `WHERE Clause` field is empty.
+Lastly, under the `SQL` section make sure the `Table, View, or Subquery` box shows `dbo.v_person` and the  `WHERE Clause` field is empty.
 Click `Save` at the top.

 As you may have noticed, this Concept is intended to simply serve as a hierachical container for Concepts under it related to Demographics.
 By itself it will likely not be very useful to users, and if they were to drag it over the query would be something simple like `SELECT person_id FROM dbo.v_person`, in other words all patients in the table.

 Next let's create the `Gender` Concept, which will appear under `Demographics`.
 Click `+Create New Concept` at the top.

+### Gender
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_gender.gif"/></p>

 Under `Name`, fill in `Gender`, and under `Full Text`, fill in `Identify with a gender`.